Snergster/virl_packet/README.md

 11. edit variable files
   1. `variables.tf` and alter salt_id (xxxxxxxx.virl.info, the 'xxxxxxxx' is your salt_id)
-  2. `settings.tf` and alter packet_api_key
+  2. `password.tf` adjust these to suit your needs (stick to numbers and letters for now please)
-  3. `password.tf` the various password (lets just stick with letters and numbers for now please)
+  3. `settings.tf` - replace the packet_api `default` field with your packet_api_key.
+You can also adjust the 'dead_mans_timer' value and the 'packet_machine_type' that will be used with the VIRL server is created.

 12. `../terraform/terraform plan .`       (to check for obvious errors)